ProjectIgnis/Distribution/sound/README.md

 - background music
 - chants, which override certain sound effects

 Audio files are loaded when the game starts.
-You can force a refresh by pressing F9.

 ## Sound effects (no subfolder)